-Prior to 2007, we had grown our construction loan portfolio.
-During 2007, we began to deemphasize construction loans, as originations of new construction loans declined.
-We have continued to deemphasize construction loans since then as we reduced the balance of our construction loan portfolio, which totaled \$7.3 million at December 31, 2015.
-We intend to continue to deemphasize construction loans in the near term.
-We obtain a first lien position on the underlying collateral, and generally obtain personal guarantees on construction loans.
+At December 31, 2016, we had \$11.5 million in construction loans outstanding.
+We obtain a first lien position on the underlying collateral, and generally obtain guarantees on construction loans.
 These loans generally have a term of two years or less.
 Construction loans involve a greater degree of risk than other loans because, among other things, the underwriting of such loans is based on an estimated value of the developed property, which can be difficult to ascertain in light of uncertainties inherent in such estimations.
 In addition, construction lending entails the risk that the project may not be completed due to cost overruns or changes in market conditions.
 The greater risk associated with construction loans could require us to increase our provision for loan losses, and to maintain an allowance for loan losses as a percentage of total loans in excess of the allowance we currently maintain.
-To date, we have not incurred significant losses in our construction loan portfolio.